CuriousToCode/stepping-narrativeAPP/README.md

 This project is built using the Fitbit API and the git repository of orcasgit/python-fitbit -- https://github.com/orcasgit/python-fitbit.

-Purpose: Coding project to develop a functional application that enhances how end-users ability to track daily physical activity trends using "stepping-narrative" data as compared to total step count/day.
+Purpose: Personal coding project to develop a functional application that enhances how end-users track and modify daily physical activity patterns using "stepping-narrative" data as compared to total step count/day.

 Stepping Narrative:
 - speaks to the story of one indivudals stepping 'patterns' [volume of PA x time] (steps/minute) over the lifespan of wear-time (hrs, days, months, yrs, etc.)